dmg46664/migraine/README.md

 Pull requests are welcome!

+# Demo

+Run a Java Swing demo of that uses the layout manager by executing `mvn -Pjava test` from the terminal.

 # Usage

-To use the library in your TriplePlay enabled project, simply clone the repo and install the migrane-core jar in your local maven repository.
+To use the library in your TriplePlay enabled project, simply clone the repo and install the `migrane-core` jar in your local maven repository.

     cd core
     mvn install